thoghoaq/wiki-assistant/README.md

 - **LangChain**: As the framework for building the language model application.
 - **Google Gemini**: The core language model for understanding and generating responses.
 - **ChromaDB**: For creating and storing vector embeddings of the documents.
-- **PyInstaller**: To bundle the application into a standalone executable.

 ## Setup and Installation